Used 2 Love U by Kenny Ng

 History, I’ve learned, is not an account of what happened, but the stories we tell about what happened that survive the fugue of time.
 The truth of what we carried in hand is usually much more complicated.
 A real history requires telling the truth over and over again so that stoic minds can better understand what our bodies had already known.

 Now that my parents are getting older, I take screenshots of their thoughts about a country that had never embraced their liberty at home the way America projected it wholesale abroad.
 And I'm holding more and more in my body the human act in roaming for your children when they’re still just thoughts in your brain, of needing to settle in a new place in so many ways.
-I didn't know it then but those minivan TED Talks were ways of bringing us into their worlds by telling us truths as they had seen them revealed.
+I didn't know it then but these minivan TED Talks were ways of bringing us into their worlds by telling us truths as they had seen them revealed.
 What I understood as sermon was a revelation of their pain.
 They had used the language of success but were really talking about the theft of history and identity they had to undergo when they came here.
-Excellence, then, would be a reclamation of that history and identity.
+Excellence, then, would be a reclamation of what got lost.
 Knowing would be the love language of my life.

 I measure hope in the knowledge that we have been freed up from the confining space of seeing ourselves through the lens of white folks.
 They are no longer in possession of our biographies.
 We tell our own stories, deprogramming and reprogramming ourselves to alter the bloodwork in our veins, for ourselves and everyone who will come after us in the worlds we build every day.
 The rebellion for a future's better past starts with a shift of power from within: